JanKalo/RelAlign/README.md

 ## System Requirements

--minimum 32GB RAM
+- minimum 32GB RAM
--a CUDA-enabled GPU with at least 11GB memory (the software runs also on CPU, but the training is extremely slow)
+- a CUDA-enabled GPU with at least 11GB memory (the software runs also on CPU, but the training is extremely slow)

 ## Dependencies